 And not just for a few seconds.
 The happiest couples soak up quality time for no less than 15 minutes each day, Doares says.
 "When you are focused on each other for more than a few minutes, you get past informational exchanges and can engage in deeper conversations that create connection," she explains.
 "Making this time a priority that isn't competing with children, text messages, TV, or emails shows how important nurturing your relationship is."

 Happy couples get their giggle on whenever they can.
 Perhaps you spot something seriously funny on the sidewalk and snap a photo for your spouse, or you make a habit of sending one another corny jokes as a way to break up an otherwise boring day.
 "The point is, something makes you laugh and you want to share this with your partner," explains Coleman.
 "A shared sense of humor is an important part of relationship chemistry."

 The happiest couples make a habit of making one another feel good.
 Why?
 Because regular compliments will do more than give your love a confidence boost.
 "The time you spend identifying something positive your partner does keeps you learning about them and really noticing what they bring to your life," says Doares.
 "It keeps the negativity that is so destructive to relationships at bay.
 And, it also keeps you from taking those positives for granted."

-6. They Go to Bed at the Same Time If Possible
+6. Go to Bed at the Same Time

-7. They Tell Each Other "I Love You" in Their Own Love Language
+7. Say "I Love You" in Their Partner's Love Language

 There are many ways to make people feel loved, from quality time to buying gifts.
 The happiest couples understand their partner's love languages and speak them.
 "Some people like to hear words, others appreciate acts of service, while others need a hug or kiss to feel loved," says Doares.
 "Learning your partner's love language and speaking it daily leaves no doubt about how you each feel about the other.
 It also shows a willingness to go out of your comfort zone to let them know how you feel in a way they best understand."